-Tales from the Tread: 42nd annual Yule Log Hunt
+Tales from the Tread: 43rd Annual Yule Log Hunt

-Dogged determination paid off last year once again for the mother-son duo, Lynne Romeo and Mirko Erspamer, when they became last year’s winners of the Tread of Pioneers Museum’s 41st annual Yule Log Hunt.
-Their secret to winning two years in a row?
-Getting up early to get the newspaper, careful research into Steamboat’s history and creative problem-solving.
+Their secret to winning now three years in a row?
+Getting up early to get the newspaper, careful research into Steamboat’s history, and creative problem solving.

 “We do quite a bit of research when we look at the clues; we don’t just wander around and look,” Erspamer said.
 “That’s what makes it fun.
 You get to learn so much history that you maybe wouldn’t have otherwise.”

-Every year, the clues take participants on a path towards the log’s hiding place; the clues do not describe the hiding spot itself until the last few clues of the hunt.
-The log will not be physically in its hiding place until after the release of clue No. 6, in an effort to prevent participants from randomly stumbling upon the log.
+Important note: Every year, the clues take you on a path toward the log’s hiding place; the clues do not describe the hiding spot itself until the last few clues of the hunt.
+The log will not be physically in its hiding place until after the release of clue No. 6, in an effort to prevent hunters from randomly stumbling upon the log.

-The 2021 hunt starts at the site of last year’s hiding place: Yampa River Core Trail at Fish Creek Bridge.
-Clues written each year by museum staff often include information that refer to community history or place names or events of the past.
-Unless the log is found sooner, the eighth and final clue will be released by the media Dec.
-17.
+The 2022 hunt starts at the site of last year’s hiding place: The Art Depot on 13th Street, home of Steamboat Creates.
+Clues written each year by museum staff often include information that refers to community history, or place names or events of the past.
+Unless the log is found sooner, the eighth and final clue will be released on Dec.
+16.

-The Yule Log Hunt has been a traditional holiday event in this community for over 42 years.
-The 3-foot, 25-pound log is hidden within the city limits of Steamboat Springs.
-It is distinctively marked with the words “Yule Log” in red letters and at least a portion of it will be visible from its hiding place.
-The log will not be on personal private property, inside of buildings or in areas that charge fees to enter.
+Background: The Yule Log Hunt has been a traditional holiday event in this community for 43 years!
+The three-foot long, 25-pound log is hidden within the city limits of Steamboat Springs.
+It is distinctively marked with the words “Yule Log” (in RED letters) and at least a portion of it will be visible from its hiding place.
+The log will not be on personal private property, inside of buildings, or in areas that charge fees to enter.

 Support Local Journalism